Inhaled nitric oxide in adults with pulmonary hypertension

 The definition, classification, epidemiology, etiology, pathogenesis, clinical manifestations, diagnosis, treatment, and prognosis of PH are discussed elsewhere.
 The use of inhaled NO in the management of patients with acute respiratory distress syndrome (ARDS) and in the management of infants with persistent PH are also discussed separately.
-(See "Overview of pulmonary hypertension in adults" and "Acute respiratory distress syndrome: Novel therapies in adults" and "Persistent pulmonary hypertension of the newborn".)
+(See "Overview of pulmonary hypertension in adults" and "Acute respiratory distress syndrome: Investigational or ineffective pharmacotherapy in adults" and "Persistent pulmonary hypertension of the newborn".)

 The World Health Organization (WHO) classifies patients with pulmonary hypertension (PH) into five groups based upon etiology.
 Patients in the first group are considered to have pulmonary arterial hypertension (PAH), whereas patients in the remaining four groups are considered to have PH (table 1).
 When all five groups are discussed collectively, PH is generally used.
 We adhere to this nomenclature in this topic review.
 The WHO classification system is described in detail elsewhere.
 (See "Overview of pulmonary hypertension in adults", section on 'Classification'.)

 Endogenous nitric oxide (NO) has a normal role in healthy patients, which is interrupted in patients with PAH.

 - Palmer RM, Ferrige AG, Moncada S. Nitric oxide release accounts for the biological activity of endothelium-derived relaxing factor.
 Nature 1987; 327:524.